OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 ---
 title: 'Gatsy Series Part 1'
-description: Using gatsby-transformer-remark and gatsby-source-filesystem plugins to transform md files to html
+description: Using gatsby-transformer-remark and gatsby-source-filesystem plugins to transform .md files to html
 date: '2019-08-12'
 image: 'cacoon.jpg'
 ---